 It took them 45 minutes.
 According to the media, the footballer provoked the break-in himself, because he covered his trip extensively on social media.

 Sadly, sharing your holiday photos, or a photo of yourself in the doorway with suitcases ready to set off, is growingly popular nowadays.
 Remember that if you share a photo of your holiday preparations at home, you not only notify the burglars that you’re going to be away, but also show the contents of your property (and, often, suggest its location).
+This is not how you can avoid a break-in, it is an invitation to get burgled.

 What’s more, when you’re away, sometimes it’s more than enough to post a picture at a given restaurant – even if you do not give the exact location, it can be easily tracked, confirming that you won’t be coming back soon.

-57 per cent of people in UK say they worry about burglary while travelling.
+57 per cent of people in UK say they worry about burglary while traveling.
 Encouragingly, 72 per cent take proactive measures to protect their home, such as asking family or friends to keep an eye while they’re away.

 Unfortunately it is not always possible to have someone at your property, but there are few things your friends, family or a neighbour can do to make your house less attractive to a prospective burglar: